simoneatt11/simoneatt11.github.io/_posts/2023-11-15-TubulinPyMol.md

 Tubulin is one of the first proteins I entered in contact with during my career.
 I thought it could be a good idea to show how to achieve a representation similar to this one.

 ![Tubulin](../images/Tub20231115.png)
+*Tubulin in PyMol*

+...
+Add script and final thoughts

 """